Wojak: Doomer

 The doomer is an image macro and character archetype that first appeared on 4chan.
 The image typically depicts Wojak wearing a black watch cap and a black hooded sweatshirt, with dark circles under his eyes, while smoking a cigarette.
 The archetype often embodies nihilism, clinical depression, hopelessness, and despair, with a belief in the incipient end of the world to causes ranging from climate apocalypse, to peak oil, to alcoholism, to (more locally) opioid addiction.
 The meme first appeared on 4chan's /r9k/ board in September 2018.

 A related meme format, "doomer girl", began appearing on 4chan in January 2020, and it soon moved to other online communities, including Reddit and Tumblr, often by women claiming it from its 4chan origins.
 This format is described by The Atlantic as "a quickly sketched cartoon woman with black hair, black clothes, and sad eyes ringed with red makeup".
 The doomer girl character is often associated with the e-girl and alternative subcultures.
 The character often appears in image macros interacting with the original doomer character.
 The format is often compared to rage comics.

 Soyjak

 Soyjak, a portmanteau of "soy" and "wojak", is a variation of Wojak that combines Wojak-style illustrations with additional features to allude to a soy boy, such as a gaping "cuckface" with an excited expression, glasses, stubble, and a balding head.
 It is commonly paired with the masculine Gigachad meme; an active imageboard called soyjak.party, colloquially known as "the sharty", dedicated to posting soyjaks and creating new ones using photos of bald men with beards was created in September 2020.

 Chudjak

-Chudjak is a variation of Wojak based on the Chud meme, which derives from a photo of Patrick Crusius, perpetrator of the 2019 El Paso Walmart shooting.
+Chudjak is a variation of Wojak based on the Chud meme, which derives from a photo of Patrick Crusius, the perpetrator of the 2019 El Paso Walmart shooting.
 The Chudjak is depicted with a large bulbous nose, furrowed eyebrows, glasses and an irate expression.
-It originally appeared on 4chan where it was used to mock users of /pol/ for their far-right tendencies (referring them as Chuds).
+It originally appeared on 4chan where it was used to mock users of /pol/ for their far-right tendencies (referring to them as Chuds).